geomagpy/MARTAS/README.md

         $ nano ~/MARTAS/web/smoothiesettings.js

+#### 5.3.4 Writing to stdout

+When selecting destination "stdout" the ASCII output will be written to the destination defined by logging.
+This can either be sys.stdout or the given log file.

+#### 5.3.5 Selecting diff as destination

 ## 7. Logging and notifications

 Please note: if you want to use threshold testing or monitoring, then you can use the installer "install.addapps.sh" in the install directory to set up/initialize these programs.

-### 7.1 The threshold notifyer threshold.py
+### 7.1 The threshold notifier threshold.py

 MARTAS comes along with a threshold application.
 This application can be used to check your data in realtime and trigger certain action in case a defined threshold is met.
 Among the possible actions are notifications by mail or messenger, switching command to a connected microcontroller, or execution of bash scripts.
 This app reads data from a defined source: a MARTAS buffer files, MARCOS database or any file supported by [MagPy] (eventually directly from MQTT).
 Within a configuration file you define threshold values for contents in this data sources.
 Notifications can be triggered if the defined criteria are met, and even switching commands can be send if thresholds are broken.
 All threshold processes can be logged and  can be monitored independently by mail, nagios, icinga, telegram.
 Threshold.py can be scheduled in crontab.
 You can configure Threshold.py to se